eliminmax/tiny-clear-elf/docs/Notes.md

 └─────────┴─────────────────────────────────────────────────┘
 ```

-The `e_ident` bytes are the same as the previously-analyzed busybox executable, so I'm going to just be lazy and paste in the previous analysis
+The `e_ident` bytes are the same as the previously-analyzed Busybox executable, so I'm going to just be lazy and paste in the previous analysis
 * The first 4 bytes (`0x7f454c46`) are the magic number
 * The next byte (`0x02`) indicates that this is a 64-bit ELF file
 * The byte after that (`0x01`) indicates that this is little-endian encoded, meaning that, for instance, an unsigned 16-bit integer with the value of 2 would be stored as `0x0200` rather than `0x0002`.